Religion in Chennai: Christianity

-Christianity was introduced in Chennai by the Christian apostle St. Thomas, who is believed to have preached in the city between the years 52 CE and 70 CE.
+Christianity is believed to be introduced in Chennai by the Christian apostle St. Thomas, who is believed to have preached in the city between the years 52 CE and 70 CE.
 St. Thomas, one of the twelve apostles of Jesus Christ, was martyred in St. Thomas Mount in the southern part of the city and was buried in Mylapore.
 San Thome Basilica, one of the earliest churches in the city, was built in 1523 by Portuguese explorers, over the supposed tomb of St. Thomas.
 The city has one of the highest population of Christians among major Indian cities, accounting for 7.6 percent of the city's population.
 The Roman Catholic Church plays a major role in Chennai's Christian population.

 Sikhism

 The earliest arrival of Sikhs in the city is not known officially as there are no records.
 However, the migration is said to have been consistent before, during, and after the partition of India.
 As of 2012, there were about 300 Sikh families residing in the city, which increased to about 500 odd families by 2019.
-A gurudwara is located behind the Teynampet Congress Grounds.
-Sri Guru Nanak Sat Sangh Sabha, established in 1949, is a centre for social, religious and spiritual activities and is a common point for the Sikh families in the city to converge during special occasions and festivals.
+The Sri Guru Nanak Sat Sangh Sabha Gurudwara is located in T-nagar.
+It was established in 1949, is a centre for social, religious and spiritual activities and is a common point for the Sikh families in the city to converge during special occasions and festivals.